imdatcandan/WunderCars/README.md

 What architecture-layers did I create and why?

-I follow Android architecture guideline that's why I used MVVM and some jetpack components because it is easy to apply separation of concern and no need to have view reference like MVP that helps me for memory usage
+I follow Android architecture guideline that's why I used MVVM and some jetpack components because it is easy to apply separation of concern and no need to have view reference like MVP that helps for memory usage and configuration changes and so on

 I prefer divide the layers below to apply separation of concern and single responsibility principle to create a clean MVVM architecture like readable, testable and maintainable
 * Data -> RepositoryImpl, Repository Interface, ApiModels(Nullable Network Data)